 One thing customers will always look for in your policy is the length of your return window.
 Not only do they want to know how much time they’ll have to make a decision, but customers also use the length of the window as an indication of how flexible your brand will be if anything were to go wrong.

-A longer return window can be used as a marketing asset and does not encourage more returns as many brands might think.
+A longer return window can be used as a marketing asset and does not encourage more returns, as many brands might think.
+In fact, 80% of returns happen in the first 14 days, regardless of how long your return window is.
 If you need more guidance on how to set your return window, check out this post to learn more about Loop’s approach.

 2. Where do I start?

-Some return policies don’t actually make it clear how to start the returns process.
+Some return policies don’t actually make it clear how to start the return process.
 This usually happens because the instructions are buried in a wall of text or the information lives on a different page.
-As you can imagine, this is a super frustrating experience for customers.
+As you can imagine, this is a frustrating experience for customers.

 Check out the page from Modern Citizen as an example.
 When a customer clicks the “Returns Center” button, they’re automatically directed to the portal to start their returns process.
-Easy as that and the customer can handle the return in their time without the need for a customer service rep to assist.
+The customer can handle the return in their own time without the need for a customer service rep to assist.

 3. How long will it take?

 Customers will feel anxious if they send off their return items and don’t hear any updates for weeks, or understand what the expected timeline is.
 Did the item make it back to the warehouse?
 When will they see their money back in their account?
-Understanding the timeline for processing returns will mitigate these concerns, and reduce how often they are asked to your support team.
+If your return policy clearly outlines expected timeframes, your customer support team will stop getting swamped with these types of questions.

 When you include this information in your policy, include processing times for both exchanges and returns since they’re usually different.
 Also, be honest with how long it could take.
 If they receive their items or money sooner than the indicated timeline, great!
 You exceeded expectations.
 If they don’t, then you still leave yourself some wiggle room by providing an estimate over a guarantee.